particle-iot/docs/src/content/guide/getting-started/start.md

 Open the app on your phone.
 Log in or sign up for an account with Particle if you don't have one.

-Follow the instructions on the screen to {{#if photon}}{{{ popup 'connect your device to Wi-Fi.' 'note' 'Your device remembers up to 5 wifi networks, and it will connect to these automatically if it can find them.'}}}{{/if}} {{#if core}}{{{ popup 'connect your device to Wi-Fi.' 'note' 'Your device remembers up to 7 wifi networks, and it will connect to these automatically if it can find them.'}}}{{/if}} Remember that to connect the Core, you need the older Spark Core app and to connect the Photon you need the new Particle App.
+Press the plus icon and select the device you'd like to add.
+Then follow the instructions on the screen to {{#if photon}}{{{ popup 'connect your device to Wi-Fi.' 'note' 'Your device remembers up to 5 wifi networks, and it will connect to these automatically if it can find them.'}}}{{/if}} {{#if core}}{{{ popup 'connect your device to Wi-Fi.' 'note' 'Your device remembers up to 7 wifi networks, and it will connect to these automatically if it can find them.'}}}{{/if}} Remember that to connect the Core, you need the older Spark Core app and to connect the Photon you need the new Particle App.

 This may take a little while - but don't worry.